MSGT. JAMES P. KELLEY, WWII/Korea: Survived WW II, Korea; killed in fall

 His father and stepmother had another child, James' half-sister Joan, in 1936.

 Young James enlisted in the U.S. Marine Corps and according to his obituary served from 1935 to 1939, during which time he saw duty in China and Cuba.
 One contemporaneous service document, however, states that he enlisted on Nov.
-3, 1938, but it was an enlistment through the New York National Guard, which was renewable each year when the soldier was serving in the federal armed forces, so both reports could well be true.
+3, 1938, but it was an enlistment through the New York National Guard, which was renewable each year when the Marine was serving in the federal armed forces, so both reports could well be true.

 The video story of the Battle of Guadalcanal.